 Previous systems did not make data accessible to decision makers.
 Nobody knew what helped or hindered different groups of incarcerated persons.

 Individually based and required a ton of steps.
-Classes had to tie back into the custody system which carried other challenges.
+Classes had to tie back into custody system "Assignments" which carried other challenges.

-Forms meant time off in inmates sentence, but reqirements took forever to check.
+Forms meant time off in inmates sentence, but reqirements were not clear and took forever to check.

-Classes & Assignments can be linked cutting down hours of data entry.
-All dtudent infor and edits are in one spot, and attendance can be done in bulk or individually.
+Classes & Assignments can be linked cutting down hours of data entry and students can be added before or after linking offering flexibility across over 30 institutions with varying procedures snd roles.
+All student information and data entry is in one spot, and attendance can be done in bulk.

 Syllabi are structured with dozens of Components and hundreds of modules & standards.
 These can be created and customized by Program Leads.
 In the gradebook, a teacher can only see 1 component at a time due to their size.
 Merit & Milestone credits can only be entered when criteria is met.